7 Days | Folk Rituals • Rural Bengal • Pre–New Year Traditions • Urban & Industrial Life

 Day 1 – Dhaka: Market, Movement & Marginal Lives

 Begin by documenting Dhaka’s food supply chain and constant human movement.
-Karwan Bazar reveals intense scenes of labour and trade, while nearby railway tracks and informal settlements expose life on the margins.
-Kamalapur Railway Station captures waiting, departure, and everyday urban stories.
+Karwan Bazar shows intense labour and trade, while railway tracks and informal settlements reflect urban survival.
+Kamalapur Railway Station captures motion, waiting, and everyday human stories.

 Day 2 – Buriganga River: Port & Shipyard Life

-Explore Dhaka’s historic river port and cross the Buriganga to reach open-air shipyards where vessels are built, repaired, dismantled, and painted by hand—one of Bangladesh’s most visually intense labour environments.
+Explore Dhaka’s historic river port and cross the Buriganga to reach open-air shipyards where vessels are built, repaired, dismantled, and painted entirely by hand—one of Bangladesh’s most powerful labour environments.

 Day 3 – Dhaka → Sreemangal: Tea Gardens & Ethnic Communities

 Travel to Sreemangal, the Tea Capital of Bangladesh.
-Photograph rolling tea gardens, tea pluckers at work, daily life in worker colonies, and indigenous community life shaped by plantation culture.
+Photograph rolling tea gardens, tea workers at work, and indigenous communities whose lives are shaped by plantation culture and tradition.

 Day 4 – Lal Kach Puja: Folk Rituals & Village Life (Core Day)

 Lal Kach Puja is performed as a protective and purifying ritual before the Bengali New Year.
-Villagers carry red glass objects as symbolic offerings, believing they repel evil and invite prosperity.
-The ritual unfolds through quiet prayers, processions, and community gatherings deeply tied to agrarian belief systems.
+Villagers carry red glass objects as symbolic offerings, believing they repel evil and bring prosperity.
+The ritual unfolds through prayers, processions, and collective village participation.

 Experience Includes: